MayaShenHongyu/VR-file-generator/READ.md

 ## Customize forms
-This app allows users customize forms (configuratoin file form and object form) with JSON files.
+This app allows users customize two forms with JSON files: configuratoin file form (in configuration file builder) and object form (in scene builder).
 The file should be a JSON array containing form entry definitions.
 Each definition configures an entry in the form.

 Note: Before using this feature, you need to make sure you can describe the desired outcome: What should the form look like?
 What should the output JSON file look like?
 You should be able to hand write the output JSON files.